dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 # Privacy

-Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*) It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.(Thanks privacy vigilant Uncle Ben)
+Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*).
+It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.(Thanks privacy vigilant Uncle Ben)

 <p align="center">
 <img src='/images/fl/apple.jpg' width="50%"/>
 </p>

-Here is the template quote to put any buzzwords at the start, I will put Privacy and see if it makes sense,
+Here is the template quote to put any of your favourite buzzwords at the start, I will put Privacy and see if it makes sense,

 > Privacy is like teenage s**: everyone talks about it, nobody knows how to do it, everyone thinks everyone else is doing it & so claims to do it.